Showers on Amtrak title card

 As the intro mentions, Amtrak coach passengers don’t have access to showers, but there are plenty of ways to freshen up during their journey.

 While not luxurious, the bathrooms in coach class are convenient spaces to wash up and change.
-Remember that their size can vary, with some being smaller than others.
+Their size can vary, with some being smaller than others.

 Each long-distance coach bathroom includes a sink with potable (drinkable) water—perfect for brushing your teeth or freshening up.
 You’ll also find hand soap, paper towels, and an outlet for grooming.